-Model A: The assessment of student learning is based on a continuous assessment taking into account the activities (questionnaires and submitted works) and an objective exam to be carried out in the official date.
-The questionnaires will be evaluated considering two Blocks (Block I: Units 1 to 4 and Block II: Units 5 to 7), so that if the student gets in the questionnaires of one of the Blocks an average mark equal to or higher than 4.5 (out of 10), the student is exempted to perform in the objective exam the theoretical part of that Block.
-Throughout the semester the performance of two works consisting of the study of a turied even will be efforted and these works consisting of the study of a typical case will be offered and these works constitute non-recoverable activities.

-If the student chooses this type of evaluation, the student must have completed all questionnaires, submitted all the proposed works, and obtained in the objective exam a mark equal or greater than 5 (over 10).
+Model A: The assessment of student learning is based on a continuous assessment taking into account the activities (questionnaires and submitted works), an objective test of the laboratory and an exam to be carried out in the official date.
+The questionnaires will be evaluated considering two Blocks (Block I: Units 1 to 4 and Block II: Units 5 to 7), so that if the student gets in the questionnaires of one of the Blocks an average mark equal to or higher than 4 (out of 10), the student is exempted to perform in the exam the theoretical part of that Block.
+Throughout the semester the performance of two works consisting of the study of a typical case will be offered.
+Both these works and the objective laboratory test constitute non-recoverable activities.
+If the student chooses this type of evaluation, the student must have completed all questionnaires, submitted all the proposed works, and obtained both in the objective laboratory test and in the exam a mark equal or greater than 4 (out of 10).
 Once these requirements have been reached, the final mark of the subject will be obtained taking into account the following cases:

 A1.
-If the student has obtained an average mark greater than or equal to 4.5 in the questionnaires of the two Blocks, the final mark will be obtained as the weighting between the average marks of the questionnaires (15%), submitted works (20%) and a practical objective exam (65%).
+If the student has obtained an average mark greater than or equal to 4 in the questionnaires of the two Blocks, the final mark will be obtained as the weighting between the average marks of the questionnaires (15%), submitted works (20%), laboratory test (20%) and a practical exam (45%).

 A2.
-If the student has obtained an average mark greater than or equal to 4.5 in the questionnaires of only one of the Blocks, the final mark will be obtained as the weighting between the average mark of the exceeded questionnaire (7.5%), submitted works (20%) and objective exam (72.5%).
+If the student has obtained an average mark greater than or equal to 4 in the questionnaires of only one of the Blocks, the final mark will be obtained as the weighting between the average mark of the passed questionnaire (7.5%), submitted works (20%), laboratory test (20%) and theoretical-practical exam (52.5%).

-A3.
-If the student has obtained an average mark lower than 4.5 in the questionnaires of the two Blocks, the final mark will be obtained as the weighting between the average marks of the submitted works (20%) and objective exam (80%).
+A3.If the student has obtained an average mark lower than 4 in the questionnaires of the two Blocks, the final mark will be obtained as the weighting between the average marks of the submitted works (20%), laboratory test (20%) and theoretical-practical exam (60%).

-Model B: The assessment of the course with this model will be realized through an objective exam of all the contents of the subject (minimum note 5) that will consist of both theoretical-practical questions and problems and it will be realized in the official date.
-The final mark with this model will be obtained as the average mark described in the Model A.3.
+Model B: The assessment of the course with this model will be realized through an objective exam of all the contents of the subject (minimum note 4) that will consist of both theoretical-practical questions and problems and it will be realized in the official date.
+The final mark with this model will be obtained as the average mark described in the Model A3.

 The subject will be considered exceeded when the average final mark obtained is equal to or greater than 5 (out of 10).
-In both model A and model B, if the mark of the objective exam is lower than 5, the final mark of the subject will be the one obtained in the objective exam.
+In both model A and model B, if the mark of the exam is lower than 4, the final mark of the subject will be the one obtained in the exam.